Alexandre Champagne, Ph.D.

-- experimental nano-scale and mesoscopic physics
+- Experimental nano-scale and mesoscopic physics,

-- electron transport and heat transport in carbon, metallic and semiconducting systems
+- Electron transport and heat transport in carbon, metallic and semiconducting systems,

-- nano-resonators and sensors (NEMS)
+- Nano-resonators and sensors (NEMS) and

-- quantum mechanics of strongly correlated electron systems
+- Quantum mechanics of strongly correlated electron systems.

 Part of the widespread interest in nanometer-sized systems is motivated by their capability to combine and hybridize mechanical and electronic properties of materials at the nanoscale.
 The long term goals of our research are to understand at a fundamental level, and harness into applications, the interplays of structure, electronic degrees of freedom, and correlated electronic phases in nano and mesoscopic systems.